40 Years of Experience

 What is a 419 Benefit Plan?

-419 benefit plans are rare, intricate employer-sponsored plans that provide life, health, disability, long-term care and post-retirement medical insurance.
+419 benefit plans are rare, intricate employer-sponsored plans that provide life, health, disability, long-term care, and post-retirement medical insurance.
 These plans combine target contributions and benefits intended to make an employee’s post-retirement life stable.

 ERISA Litigation and 419 Benefit Plans

-ERISA protects these plans and the IRS holds 419 benefit plans under high scrutiny.
+ERISA (Employee Retirement Income Security Act of 1974) protects these plans, and the IRS holds 419 benefit plans under high scrutiny.
 Many specific rules must be followed, including funding from only term life insurance.
-Also, all employees must be covered, and tax deductions must be precisely calculated by actuaries.
+Also, all employees must be covered, and actuaries must precisely calculate tax deductions.
 Under no circumstances can the employee benefits revert back to the employer.
-These plans must be written with great detail and any issues should be referred to an ERISA attorney.

 Pension Division